New Client Special $120 for 4 hours of organizing

 * Confers desired trait of herbicide tolerance; purpose: to avoid time-consuming "old-fashioned" mechanical tilling of weeds.

 * Crop fields over-sprayed with Round Up 2x year; takes 1/2 day to spray a field.

-* Weeds, in turn, developing reciprocal Round Up resistance; 50% of US farmers now report "super-weeds" choking their crops.
+* Weeds, in turn, develop reciprocal Round Up resistance; 50% of US farmers report "super-weeds" choking their crops.

-* Current huge class action suits in US against Monsanto by farm-spray specialists who contracted lymphoma by repetitive RoundUp spraying.
+* Class action suits Monsanto in US was settled for $10 B; Suit by "farm-spray specialists" who contracted lymphoma by repetitive Roundup spraying;

-* Additionally, crops also engineered for insect resistance; plants produce their own internal toxins, with bio-accumulation of residues within crops.
+* Additionally, crops engineered for insect resistance; plants produce their own internal toxins, with bio-accumulation of residues within crops.

 * GMO traits cross-pollinate and contaminate non-GMO farms; extreme economic damage to organic farmers, who can't export contaminated crops.

 * Persists in soil for up to 10 years.

 * GMO USES: All grain crops, soybeans, fruits and veggies, peanuts, sugarcane, plantation coffee, tobacco, cotton, linen, and so forth.

 * GMO soy found in most infant formulas.

 * High fructose corn syrup, the most frequent, and often the main ingredient in processed foods; makes unhealthy food taste good; adds calories.

 * Artificial flavor chemicals designed exclusively for each product.